powellb/seapy/README.md

 ## Contributing

-If you've installed from source in editable mode so that you can change and test the source code, then you should consider forking your own copy of the repository.
-This allows you to keep your changes under revision control and potentially contribute them to the project.
-[Forking on GitHub.com](https://help.github.com/en/articles/fork-a-repo) is a lightweight process that won't complicate your workflow significantly and keeps the relationship between your work and the original project clear, so it is strongly advised to do it early.
-However he immutable and unique nature of Git commits means that you can create and populate a fork later if you want to, as long as you have saved your work somewhere in Git format.
+If you've installed from source in editable mode, then you should definitely consider forking your own copy of the repository.
+This allows you to keep your changes under revision control on GitHub.com and potentially contribute them to the main project.
+You should follow the procedures described in this [Git Workflow](https://www.asmeurer.com/git-workflow/) document.

+[Forking on GitHub.com](https://help.github.com/en/articles/fork-a-repo) is a lightweight process that won't complicate your workflow and keeps the relationship between your work and the original project clear, so it is strongly advised to do it early.
+However the immutable and unique nature of Git commits means that you can create and populate a fork later if you want to, as long as you have saved your work somewhere in Git format.
 To create a fork you will need a [GitHub.com user account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).

-This [beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) has some good suggestions about contributing to an existing project.
-The convention in the [existing SEAPY forks](https://github.com/powellb/seapy/network/members) is to reserve the branch name "master" for the master branch in Brian Powell's repository (or copies thereof) and to use a branch matching your user name for your own work.
+All your changes should be committed to a branch other than "master", which is reserved for the master branch in Brian Powell's repository (or copies thereof).
+A common practice in the [existing SEAPY forks](https://github.com/powellb/seapy/network/members) is to use a branch name matching your user name for your own work.
+However if you are developing a specific feature or bug fix to be pulled into master, it may be sensible to name the branch after that feature or bug fix.

 ## Examples